Skip to contents

 data

-Data frame containing the outcome, predicted outcome, and sensitive attribute
+Data frame containing the outcome, predicted outcome, and binary protected attribute

 outcome